Open Colorings and Baumgartner's Axiom

 Since we are assuming $\vec{E}$ to be nonstationarily $2$-entangled, this means that $\mathrm{dom}(f_n)$ is nonstationary with respect to $\vec{E}$ for each $n$, which is a contradiction, as $X$ would be the union of countably many nonstationary sets. \end{proof}

-By Proposition~\ref{prop:preservation}, there exists a ccc poset $\mathcal{Q}$, which preserves $\vec{E}$ and that adds an uncountable $H$-clique over $W$---that is, it adds an uncountable, injective, and decreasing map whose graph is contained in $W$.
+By Proposition~\ref{prop:preservation}, there exists a ccc poset $\mathcal{Q}$ that preserves $\vec{E}$ and adds an uncountable $H$-clique over $W$---that is, it adds an uncountable, injective, and decreasing map whose graph is contained in $W$.
 But this means that $\mathcal{Q}$ forces the existence of an uncountable antichain in $\mathcal{P}$. \end{proof}

-Now we are ready to prove Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:main}] We start with a model of $V=L$ and we let $\vec{E}$ be any enumeration of some $2$-entangled set---recall that the existence of an entangled set follows from $\mathsf{CH}$ (see Section~\ref{sec:entangled}).
+Now we are ready to prove Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:main}] We start with a model of $V=L$ and we let $\vec{E}$ be any enumeration of some $\aleph_1$-dense $2$-entangled set---recall that the existence of an entangled set follows from $\mathsf{CH}$ (see Section~\ref{sec:entangled}).